 Blood clots during a period may indicate miscarriage in the first trimester of pregnancy, especially if the clot color is slightly yellowish or grayish.
 It is also common to pass fleshy tissue.
 Learn more about miscarriage symptoms that can occur in addition to blood blots.

-What to do: To confirm if you are experiencing a miscarriage, it is very important to seek urgent medical attention doctor.
+How to treat: To confirm if you are experiencing a miscarriage, it is very important to seek urgent medical attention doctor.
 If the bleeding is very heavy, you should proceed to the hospital immediately to start appropriate treatment and to prevent excessive blood loss.
 In most cases, miscarriages occur in the first weeks of pregnancy and bleeding lasts for about 2 to 3 days.

 Endometriosis is characterized by the growth of endometrial tissue outside the uterus, which can lead to heavy menstruation, intense pain and clot formation.
 Although this disorder is more frequent in women between the ages of 30 and 40, it can appear at any age.